Microos/py-faster-rcnn-data-interface-generator/README.md

 Also a set of net prototxt files like `py-faster-rcnn/models/pascal_voc`.
 And a bash script similar to `py-faster-rcnn/experiments/scripts/faster_rcnn_end2end.sh`

-Before using this generator, please make sure you have already set up a voc-like tree structure of your dataset:
+Before using this generator, please make sure you have already set up a voc-like tree structure of your dataset(in your `py-faster-rcnn/data/` folder):

 	PASCAL_VOC_devkit
 		└── data